Albrecht-S/fltk/README.Cairo.txt

     transparently a Cairo context to your custom Fl_Window derived class.
     This function is intended to be used in your overloaded draw() method.

-(3) FLTK instrumentation for cairo extended use :
+(3) FLTK instrumentation for cairo extended use:
     Adding an optional Cairo autolink context mode support which permits complete and automatic synchronization of OS dependent graphical context and Cairo contexts, thus furthering a valid Cairo context anytime,